trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 }
 ```

+<sup><i>Examples 2 and 3 (both are great!) comes from [How to use internal redirects in NGINX](https://clubhouse.io/developer-how-to/how-to-use-internal-redirects-in-nginx/).</i></sup>

   > There is a limit of 10 internal redirects per request to prevent request processing cycles that can occur in incorrect configurations.
-If this limit is reached, the error 500 (Internal Server Error) is returned.
+If this limit is reached, the error _HTTP 500 Internal Server Error_ is returned.
 In such cases, the `rewrite or internal redirection cycle` message can be seen in the error log.

-<sup><i>Examples 2 and 3 (both are great!) comes from [How to use internal redirects in NGINX](https://clubhouse.io/developer-how-to/how-to-use-internal-redirects-in-nginx/).</i></sup>

 Look also at [Authentication Based on Subrequest Result](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/) from the official documentation.